Warren County Special Services School District

-The Warren County Special Services School District is a special education public school district based in Oxford Township, serving the educational needs of classified students ages 3 to 21 from Warren County, New Jersey, United States.
+The Warren County Special Services School District is a special education public school district based in Oxford Township, serving the educational needs of classified students ages 3 to 21 from Warren County, in the U.S. state of New Jersey.

 As of the 2014-15 school year, the district and its one school had an enrollment of 33 students and 9.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 3.5:1.

 Administration

 Core members of the district's administration are: